dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     git checkout develop

-* To verify the current development branch is active:
+* Verify the current development branch is active by running:

   .. code-block:: ini

     git branch

-  Something like the following should appear:
+  Something like the following will be output:

   .. code-block:: ini